-Mutual funds are the go-to option for long-term investors; but what if you need to invest money for a short-term and still need a decent rate of return?
+Mutual funds are the go-to option for long-term investors; but what if you need to invest money for the short-term and still need a decent rate of return?
 The answer is money market funds.
 Money market funds are one of the best solutions for investors who want to invest their money for less than a year in a steady market.

 A money market fund is a short-term investment, where the portfolio is selected to earn interest for the investors while maintaining a Net Asset Value of Rs.1 per share.
 The idea is to help investors have a safe option for short-term investments that are easily accessible.
 Quite like having your money in a savings bank account, but with a higher rate of return.